“A serene mountain escape in northern Laos, with treks to remote hill tribes, great fusion food and thermal pools”

 - Trekking, mountain biking and 4x4 excursions with fantastic local guides.
 You'll go through incredible scenery to meet remote hill-tribe communities

-- Superb Lao-French fusion food, with 5-course set dinners and gourmet picnics; rates include breakfast and dinner
+- Superb Lao-French fusion food, with 5-course set dinners and gourmet picnics; rates include breakfast, lunch and dinner

 - The warm and friendly manager, and ever-smiling staff

 - Thermal spring-fed pools and a swimming pool to bathe in, plus massages and beauty treamtents in the spa

 - A totally authentic experience that's well off the tourist trail, with impressive eco and social credentials

 - Getting here: either an internal flight from Vientiane or a 6-hour scenic drive from Luang Prabang

 - Full payment at the time of reservation, and excursions are expensive

 - Service can be slow, but this is pretty normal in Laos